abra-code/replay/README.md

 [execute stdout=false]	/bin/echo	This will not be printed In the following example uses a different separator: "+" to explicitly show delimited parameters:
 [execute]+/bin/sh+-c+/bin/ls ${HOME} | /usr/bin/grep ".txt"
+5. [echo] requires one string after separator.
+Supported modifiers are raw=true and newline=false

 Example JSON playlist: